- Competition Rules

 - Visitors in Open Competitions

 Visitors to Donabate Golf Club who wish to play in Open Competitions must use their GUI swipe card, to enter.
-For overseas players an up to date handicap certificate will suffice.
-Juniors must have an 18 or under official handicap and acquaint themselves with rules pertaining to juniors in 9 above.
+For overseas players an up-to-date handicap certificate will suffice.
+Juniors must have an 18 or under official handicap and acquaint themselves with rules pertaining to juniors (see rule 9 above).